Wij gebruiken cookies om u nog beter van dienst te kunnen zijn. Bezoekt u onze website, dan gaat u akkoord met deze cookies.

 • We aim to keep efficient records and improve our data quality in order to provide you with the best possible service.
 We also need to ensure our banking systems are organised optimally and efficiently in order to meet our legal obligations.

 • We conduct research to find out how we can improve our existing processes, develop products and services, and fulfil our legal obligations more effectively.
-We may use new technologies for this.
-We will consider which data we can use for developing, training and testing new technologies on a case-by-case basis
+We may use new technologies (including the use of artificial intelligence) for this.
+We will consider which data we can use for developing, training and testing new technologies on a case-by-case basis.
+This includes the use of artificial intelligence.

 • We constantly search for appropriate ways to ensure the highest possible level of protection for your data and for ours.